Our 2025 CSA registration is open!

 •bunched greens (kale, chard, arugula, or collard greens )

-•“fruits” of some kind (tomatoes, snap peas, summer squash, apples, peaches etc)
+•“fruits” of some kind (tomatoes, snap peas, summer squash, apples, etc)

 •fresh herbs (basil, parsley, cilantro, sage, dill, thyme, etc)